capstanlqc/omegat-guides/docs/exercises/tag.md

 ## Exercise 04.6: insert more tags

-1. Still in segment #48, notice how most tags are missing in the translation.
+1. Still in segment #48, press ++ctrl+i++ to insert the fuzzy match.
+2. Notice how most tags are missing in the translation.
 2. Select the part of the translation that corresponds to “bold”

     > Tip: `le gras`